gkossakowski/gkossakowski.github.io/content/posts/2021-12-16---Bitcoin-software-plasticity.md

 air, which would decrease its value over time if possible.
 Fungibility means that each dollar or euro is the same.
 Contrast it to the time of barter when people had to haggle over conversion each time an exchange happened.
 E.g., a small pig is worth fewer bags of grain than a large one.
-Pigs are not equal.
+Pigs are not equal and hence not fungible.
 The low cost of exchange is pretty self-explanatory.

 Over time it became clear that Bitcoin is not cheap to exchange hands due to tech’s fundamental limitation of relying on proof of work.
 The narrative around Bitcoin shifted towards the